o1-labs-XT/mastermind-zkApp/README.md

 To learn more about scaling data storage, including off-chain storage, actions/reducers, or other packing techniques, follow the next levels of this game and explore the relevant APIs in the o1js library.

-### Input and On-Chain State Validation
+## Rigorous Input Validation and State Verification

+- Enforce stringent validation of all inputs and verify the integrity of the on-chain state before executing any dependent logic.
+This prevents invalid or malicious data from affecting the zkApp’s operations, maintaining overall security and correctness.

 - Validate inputs and on-chain state for correctness by checking value ranges, enforcing equality, and applying necessary conditions.

-For example, in the case of the `maxAttempts` state, it’s useful to allow flexibility in setting the number of attempts.
+- For example, in the case of the `maxAttempts` state, it’s useful to allow flexibility in setting the number of attempts.
 However, an unrestricted range could be manipulated—small values like `0` to `4` would favor the Code Master by giving fewer chances to the Code Breaker, while larger values would do the opposite.
 Therefore, it’s important to assert that the `maxAttempts` state falls within a reasonable range, such as `5` to `20`, to ensure a balanced game.

 For example: